cimt-ag/data_vault_pipelinedescription/documentation/dvpd_development_workflow_scenarios.md

 ## Example B: Code Generator
 This is an evolution of the Example A, but instead of providing only code snippets, the generator creates the complete code.
 Adaption to new formats and technologies must be achieved by providing new libraries to the generator.

-Generation of documentation is not needed for the implementation process.(It is still good practice to support analysis and linage investigation).
+Generation of documentation is not needed for the implementation process (It is still good practice to support analysis and linage investigation).

 Implementation of general libraries takes more effort in testing and needs higher discipline from the maintainting developers.
 Therefore it is only efficient for projects with a high number of source objects, that follow the same formats, protocols and increment pattern.

 ![Phase1 Example C](./images/dvdp_based_processing_example_workflow_b.drawio.png)